 “Well,” he said, handing me a flyer.
 “Let me tell you about this really cool opportunity…”

-Earlier, like cattle, the crowd mooooved between class rooms where we could feed ourselves and munch on what other authors had to say.
+Earlier, like cattle, the crowd mooooved between classrooms where we could feed ourselves and munch on what other authors had to say.
 I sat through horror classes because I love to read and write horror.
 I sat through the genesis of mythology and folklore class because I use an over abundant display of that in my work in progress.
-Then there were the paranormal romance what-nots and the marketing do-nots.
+Then there was the picture book class, the paranormal romance what-nots, and the marketing do-nots.

 That conference experience didn’t really fill my brain with new, mind blowing insight, but I did learn some fun things and I went because, as an author, I believe we should remain teachable as I have shown in this post.
 But my experience with that conference did leave me wondering… what is my brand?

 I believe my brand will evolve as I evolve in my writing.
-As I publish more books other than the two that I have out, I will find my niche.
+As I publish more books, I will find my niche.
 Or maybe it will find me as I just continue to write for myself and not for others.

-But people do classify, and readers often find an author they like because of writing style and genre.
+But people do classify, and readers often find an author they like because of the writing style.
 They become loyal because they know what to expect from you.
 In the meantime just write, write, write and your brand will show up… just like magic.